20 Smallest Freshwater Aquarium Micro Fish That STAY Small

 This tiny orange fish is exceptionally hardy and can survive staggering temperature drops down to 55°F. Due to this, it is often cited as one of the best small pond fish.

-However, in order to thrive, it should be kept in a temperature range of 72°F to 82°F.
+However, to thrive, it should be kept in a temperature range of 72°F to 82°F.

-Apart from its hardiness, the Orange guppy fish boasts a magnificent fantail which exudes an almost regal elegance during swimming.
+Apart from its hardiness, the Orange guppy fish boasts a magnificent fantail that exudes an almost regal elegance during swimming.

-If you’ve never kept guppies before, you should keep in mind that they breed extremely fast.
+If you’ve never kept guppies before, you should remember that they breed extremely fast.

 So if you keep a group of them in a small 5-gallon tank, they will populate it quite fast unless you export the fry.

-Orange Guppies, like many other livebearing fish species, have a unique reproductive strategy known as ovoviviparity.
-This means that instead of laying eggs, female guppies give birth to live, free-swimming fry.
+Like many other live-bearing fish species, Orange Guppies have a unique reproductive strategy known as ovoviviparity.
+This means that female guppies give birth to live, free-swimming fry instead of laying eggs.

 After mating, female guppies undergo a gestation period of around 4 to 6 weeks, throughout which the embryos develop within their bodies.
-As the pregnancy progresses, the gravid spot sited near the female’s vent darkens, indicating the presence of developing fry.
+As the pregnancy progresses, the gravid spot located near the female’s vent darkens, indicating the presence of fry.

-Through selective breeding, breeders have achieved selectively propagating guppies with increased pigment production, resulting in vivid orange hues that range from pale peach to deep tangerine.
+Through selective breeding, breeders have selectively propagated guppies with increased pigment production, resulting in vivid orange hues ranging from pale peach to deep tangerine.

-To control the population some strategies must looked over:
+To control the population, some strategies must be taken into account:

 Separate Breeding Tanks: Set up separate breeding tanks .